stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 </a>
 <span class="caption text-muted">Augmented Reality version of my Helicopters Game (Note that the game is multiplayer and the players are sitting opposite of each other).</span>

-<p>After I gathered data from 26 people, half of the people played VR version first and half of the people played the AR game version first.
+<p>After I gathered data from 26 people, half of the people played the VR version first and half of the people played the AR game version first and then they switched.
 Results showed up to be very interesting.
 However, it is important to note that the User Experience is a very complex topic and involves high number of parameters that are almost impossible to cover in a single study.</p>

-<p>Nonetheless, in most of the cases people will agree that the User Experience is comprised of the following four components:</p>
+<p>To be exact, in most of the cases researchers will agree that the User Experience is comprised of the following four components:</p>

 <a >
     <center><img width="70%" height="70%" src="{{ site.baseurl }}/img/UserExperience.jpg" alt="Four parts of User Experience"></center>